The Dirichlet boundary problem for second order parabolic operators satisfying Carleson condition: The Main Results

 \item[(ii)] $d\mu=\left[\delta(X,t)^{-1} \sup_{1\le i,j\le n}\left( \osc_{B_{\delta(X,t)/2}(X,t)} a_{ij} \right)^2 + \delta(X,t)\sup_{B_{\delta(X,t)/2}(X,t)} \left| \boldsymbol{B} \right|^{2} \right] \,dX\,dt$ is the density of a Carleson measure on $\Omega$ with Carleson norm $\|\mu\|_C$. \end{itemize} Then there exists $p'>1$ such that the $L^p$ Dirichlet problem for the operator ${\mathcal L}$ on $\Omega$ is solvable for all $p'<p\le\infty$. \end{theorem}

 This theorem provides no control over the size of $p'$ (apart from the trivial estimate from below by $1$).
 But it highlights {\it sharpness} of Theorems \ref{T:Main} and \ref{T:Main2} in the following sense.
-For every $1<p<\infty$ there exist operators ${\mathcal L}$ satisfying all assumptions of Theorem \ref{T:Main3} with large $\|\mu\|_{Carl}$ for which the $L^p$ Dirichlet problem is NOT solvable.
-Hence, the {\it smallness} condition in Theorems \ref{T:Main} and \ref{T:Main2} is necessary and CANNOT be removed. {\it Proof of Theorem \ref{T:Main}.} The proof uses the $L^2$ solvability of Lemma~\ref{L:Main}, perturbation argument using result from \cite{Sw} and interpolation.
+For every $1<p<\infty$ there exist operators ${\mathcal L}$ satisfying all assumptions of Theorem \ref{T:Main3} with large $\|\mu\|_{C}$ for which the $L^p$ Dirichlet problem is NOT solvable.
+Hence, the {\it smallness} condition in Theorems \ref{T:Main} and \ref{T:Main2} is necessary and CANNOT be removed. {\it Proof of Theorem \ref{T:Main}.} Remark 3 above Theorem \ref{T:Main} provides reference that the parabolic measure under our assumptions is doubling.
+The proof of the remaining statements uses the $L^2$ solvability of Lemma~\ref{L:Main}, perturbation argument using result from \cite{Sw} and interpolation.
 For perturbation results of this type see also Chapter III of \cite{HL} and \cite{N}.
 The main Lemma~\ref{L:Main} establishes $L^2$ solvability of the Dirichlet problem on domains with small Lipschitz constant when \eqref{E:carl6} is the density of Carleson measure with small norm on all parabolic Carleson regions of size $\le r_0$.
 To replace the condition (\ref{E:carl4}) by (\ref{E:carl6}) we use the idea of \cite[Corollary 2.3]{DPP}.
 For a matrix $A$ satisfying (\ref{E:carl4}) with boundeness and ellipticity constants $\lambda$ and $\Lambda$ one can find (by mollifying the coefficients of $A$) a new matrix $\widetilde{A}$ with same boundedness and ellipticity constants such that the matrix $\widetilde{A}$ satisfies (\ref{E:carl6}) and

-is a Carleson norm.
+is the density of a Carleson measure.
 Moreover, if the Carleson norm for matrix $A$ is small (on balls of radius $\le r_0$), so are the Carleson norms of (\ref{E:carl6}) for $\widetilde{A}$ and (\ref{NPePert}).
 Hence Lemma~\ref{L:Main} gives us $L^2$ solvability of the Dirichlet problem on $\Omega$ for the parabolic equation $v_t = \di (\widetilde{A} \nabla v)$.